Everything You Need To Know About E-Commerce Search Bars

 Though it’s vital to think about your search bar in your strategy, it’s just as crucial to consider your customer — who they are, where they want to go, and what they are hoping to find.
 They often don’t have the time or patience to sift through hundreds or thousands of products, so give them a better experience by surfacing the items that personally speak to them within a matter of seconds.

 Although many people think of personalization as the domain of marketers, every touchpoint in the brand experience should make the customer feel understood as an individual.
-By incorporating implicit personalization, or a combination of those very helpful recall and ranking algorithms we discussed earlier, conversions are optimized from the beginning of the journey — at the search query level.
+By incorporating implicit personalization, or a combination of those helpful recall and ranking algorithms we discussed earlier, conversions are optimized from the very beginning of the purchase journey — at the search query level.

 Many times, attempts to capture attention through personalization often fail due to a data scalability problem.
 Not only do you have to consider the product with all of its price listings, inventory data, and item descriptions, but you also must examine the individual consumer with their hundreds of different characteristics before processing it all to present personalized results at scale.
 A merchandiser — or product manager in the case of B2B — doesn’t have time to manually consider all of these elements.